08 Feb The Best Evidence About Cannabis And Mental Health

 Certainly addiction to opiates is an illness that requires medical treatment.
 Some users of cocaine, particularly crack, also need healthcare interventions but the vast majority of users of psychedelics, MDMA (Ecstasy) and cannabis experience no ill effects at all.

 The myth of cannabis addiction is what Rupert and his cronies in the “drug support” industry make most of their money from.
 Little Johnny gets busted with a bit of weed and his solicitor advances his “addiction” in mitigation.
+Our studies have shown that this type of Levitra should be put on the tongue, where it quickly dissolves.
+The effect is not long in coming; it starts after 20 minutes, which is very convenient.
+If it comes to sex, then it is quite possible to delay it for 20 minutes.
+For example, go to the toilet, then to the shower, and then start the foreplay.
+To this point, the pill will definitely starts to act.
 Consequently the court builds up a false statistical base which appears to “prove” there is a problem with cannabis addiction and gifts public money to drug support charlatans to “treat” the “problem”.
 This self-perpetuating and corrupt cycle generates oodles of cash for Rupert and his co-conspirators.

 An important caveat is that Castle Craig may well offer excellent and much needed services for those addicted to drugs such as alcohol and heroin.
 That is a noble cause.
 What is wrong are the false pretences of cannabis “addiction” and “psychosis” in order to obtain public money by deception.
 After alcohol, cannabis is the biggest market of all and that is what the drug support industry seeks to exploit.